code4subba/topics.github.io/README.md

                 valueGain: `
                     <h4 class="font-bold text-lg mb-2 mt-4 text-slate-800">Value Gain</h4>
                     <p class="text-slate-600">Dramatically increases operational efficiency and reduces contract cycle times (Docusign reports 70% time savings).
 It enhances compliance through proactive identification of non-standard clauses and automated monitoring of key dates.
 The system moves towards self-optimizing CLM by learning from negotiation delays or rejections to improve future contract success rates.</p>
+                    More with CLM: `
+                    <h4 class="font-bold text-lg mb-2 mt-4 text-slate-800">More with CLM</h4>
+                    <p class="text-slate-600">DocuSign Agreement Desk enhances CLM functionality by providing a centralized, intelligent workspace where sales, legal, and business teams can collaborate on agreements in real time.
+It streamlines contract review and approval processes, surfaces key insights and risks using AI, and integrates seamlessly with systems like Salesforce.
+This results in faster deal cycles, reduced legal bottlenecks, and improved visibility into contract status—bringing CLM-like efficiency and control to any agreement workflow.</p>
                 `
             },
             {